-This information describes infection with Clostridium difficile (C. diff), including how it is spread and how it is treated.
+This information explains infection with Clostridium difficile (C. diff), including how it’s spread and how it’s treated.

 What is Clostridium difficile?

-Clostridium difficile, or C. diff, is a germ that causes infection, resulting in diarrhea and colitis.
-Colitis is an inflammation of the large intestine (bowel).Back to top
+Clostridium difficile, or C. diff, is a germ that causes an infection in your colon.
+The infection gives you diarrhea (loose or watery bowel movements) and colitis.
+Colitis is an inflammation (swelling and redness) of your colon.Back to top

-C. diff is spread by direct contact with an infected person’s stool (feces).
-It can also be spread by contact with equipment or surfaces that are contaminated with the germ.
-Casual contact, such as touching or hugging, does not spread C. diff.Back to top
+C. diff is spread by direct contact with an infected person’s bowel movement (stool).
+It can also be spread by contact with equipment or surfaces that may have the germ on them.
+Casual contact, such as touching or hugging, doesn’t spread C. diff.Back to top

 Who is at risk for a C. diff infection?